quacksouls/bitburner/doc/guide/reboot1.md

 ## Purchased servers

-Purchased servers are like a boost to your role-play as a botnet master.
+Purchased servers (or pserv) are like a boost to your role-play as a botnet master.
 You buy powerful servers and pool their resources to hack a common target.
 You have been using servers found on the network of the game world to hack servers on the same network.
 Now that you have various sources of income, you can purchase new servers and run your scripts on those purchased servers to hack one or more servers in the game world.
-While you are waiting to unlock all Augmentations from Sector-12, your goal for now should be to automate these tasks:
+While you are waiting to unlock all Augmentations from Sector-12, your goal for now should be to automate these
+tasks:

 1. Purchase as many servers as possible.
 You can purchase a maximum of 25 servers.
 Let your worm and Hacknet scripts generate passive income in the